vivachu/slate/source/includes/_entries.md

 --------- | ------- | -----------
 entry | true | The ID of the entry being boosted.
 numBoosted | true | The number of Face Offs purchased.
-price | false | The purchase price in gold.
+price | true | The purchase price in coins;  by default the value is in gold; pass in the priceType to set to silver. priceType | false | Either gold or silver.

 <aside class="success">
-Returns the newly created boost object and the user's gold balance after purchasing the boost.
+Returns the newly created boost object and the user's silver and gold balance after purchasing the boost.
 </aside>

 ## Get Boost